What Is A 15-Year Fixed-Rate Mortgage?

 Cons Of A 15-Year Mortgage

 While 15-year mortgages come with many benefits, they’re not always the right option for every borrower.
-Let’s look at some disadvantages of the 15-year fixed.
+Let’s look at some disadvantages of the 15-year fixed rate mortgage.

 Higher Monthly Payments